Planning to sell your property in Mexico? Understanding how capital gains tax in Mexico works is essential.

 (ISR – Impuesto Sobre la Renta) is likely going to apply to your transaction.
 The tax owed on your sale depends on several factors that determine how your gain is calculated and taxed.

 When selling a property in Mexico, there are two primary ways the capital gains tax may be calculated.
-It’s not as simple as applying option A or B. Always consult a Mexico tax attorney before making any tax planning decisions.
+Remember…It’s not as simple as applying option A or B. Always consult a Mexico tax professional before making any tax planning decisions.
+I can help you connect with reputable tax professionals in Los Cabos.
+This will help you determine the best tax strategy for your situation.

 1. Gross Sales Method